 Written permission must be provided by the parent or legal guardian for the administration of specific over-the-counter drugs.
-These may be indicated on the health information form contained in the enrollment package.
-If there is no health information form on file, the parent/guardian will be contacted prior to administration of medication.
-Forms may be obtained on the school website or at the front office of each campus.
+These may be indicated during the enrollment process in Infinite Campus.
+If there is no permission from the parent/guardian on file, the parent/guardian will be contacted prior to administration of medication.
+Permission updates may be added in the Infinite Campus Parent Portal.

 Any over-the-counter drug or medicine sent by the parent/legal guardian to be administered to a student must come to the school office in the original manufacturer's packaging with all directions, dosages, compound contents, and proportions clearly marked.
+OTC medications will not be administered if expired.

-An administrator may designate a school employee to administer a specific over-the-counter drug.
+An administrator may designate a trained school employee to administer a specific over-the-counter drug.